Sacred music programs at various colleges and universities offer many opportunities for students interested in pursuing a career in the field.

 There are numerous jobs behind-the-scenes as well, such as composing.
 “There is a very large sacred music publishing and recording scene,” says Dr. Judah Cohen, Jewish Studies professor at Indiana University.
 The research and academic fields also offer career opportunities for scholars of sacred music.

 A sacred music background can also earn you a position abroad.
-Thomas Bara, instructor of organ and assistant director of music at Interlochen Center for the Arts, taught a student who is currently the Organ Scholar at the Canterbury Cathedral in England.
-“It is an intense immersion into the organ program,” says Bara.
-Closer to home, he has taught a student who is now assistant organist at a large church in Dallas, as well as two others who are at Yale’s Institute of Sacred Music.
+Thomas Bara, Chair of Piano, Organ, Harp & Percussion at Interlochen Center for the Arts, taught a student who became the Organ Scholar at the Canterbury Cathedral in England.
+Closer to home, his students have gone on to become organists at large churches throughout the U.S. as well as gone on to attend Yale’s Institute of Sacred Music.